Contract Management to The Power of AI: Accelerate Growth and Mitigate Risk

 - Greater trust and confidence in data, enabling more effective decision-making

 - Faster reach across vast stores of unstructured contract files and structured data, in Salesforce, for example

 - Decreased customer churn and improved employee productivity (Forrester)

 Ability to make queries in natural language instead of complex Boolean searches

 Most human beings, particularly millennials, like to be challenged, and handle a variety of tasks and duties in order to perform at our best.
 So contract management applications, powered by AI, allow attorneys at all stages of their career to spend less time on menial document review and more time learning new skills.

-Much has been written about how AI-driven CLM adds value to the corporate legal department.
+Much has been written about how contract management with AI adds value to the corporate legal department.
 But the benefits extend throughout organizations, including: